Having a beard is very much like having a long beard (I got both).

 Before we hop on this list with merely four vegan beard balms, allow me to say that these are not listed in a particular order (i.e: from best to worst), since we believe these are all great.

-Here’s a short list with the best vegan balms in the market:
+Here’s a short list of the best vegan balms in the market:

 Bulldog Vegan Beard Balm